kevincsv/mangaP/README.md

     - Get your MongoDB URI and your username and password, after this just go to the next step

-3. If you already have your MongoDB URI with their respective username and password just create an **.env** file and put the necessary environment variables and their values for it to work, the variables are in the example file ** .env.example**.
+3. If you already have your MongoDB URI with their respective username and password just create an **.env** file and put the necessary environment variables, and their values for it to work, the variables are in the example file ** .env.example**.

 4. After that you can easily use the command `npm run dev` to start the server in development mode and start interacting